canjs/canjs/view/mustache/doc/sectionRenderer.md

 ## Use

-Renderer functions are provided to mustache [can.Mustache.helper helpers] on the [can.Mustache.helperOptions options] argument and are used to render the content between sections.
+Renderer functions are provided to mustache [can.mustache.helper helpers] on the [can.mustache.helperOptions options] argument and are used to render the content between sections.
 The `context` and `helpers` option let you control the data and helpers used to render the section.

 The following example adds `{first: "Justin"}` to the lookup data.
 Notice how the section has access to `first` and `last`.

-    can.Mustache.registerHelper("myhelper", function(options){
+    can.mustache.registerHelper("myhelper", function(options){

       return "<h1>"+options.fn({first: "Justin"})+"</h1>"

     })

-    var template = can.view.mustache(
+    var template = can.mustache(
       "{{#helper}}{{first}} {{last}}{{/helper}}");

     template({last: "Meyer"}) //-> <h1>Justin Meyer</h1>